kct2020/goutpal-info-skeleventy/site/blog/vitamin-b-uric-acid/index.md

 - Vitamin B₉ (folic acid or folate)
 - Vitamin B₁₂ (cobalamins)

-For this current version, I have done a quick search of `uric acid` and `vitamin b` topics.
+For this current version, I have done a quick search of `uric acid` and `vitamin B` topics.
 So there is scope for me to conduct more thorough research if your feedback indicates I should.
-Specifically, I might focus on a specific type of B vitamin & uric acid
+For example, I might focus on specific types of B vitamin & uric acid

 <h2 id="studies">Vitamin B & Uric Acid Studies</h2>

 <table id="list" style="width: 100%;">